aderibigbeolamide/EtreprenuerBlog/replit.md

 - File paths configured for deployment environment

 The application is designed for easy deployment on platforms like Replit, with automatic environment detection and appropriate middleware configuration for both development and production scenarios.

+## Recent Changes

+### January 18, 2025 - Migration & UI Improvements
+- Successfully migrated project from Replit Agent to standard Replit environment
+- Created PostgreSQL database and applied all schema migrations
+- Updated home page with University of Abuja branding and imagery
+- Improved text contrast and readability on hero section with dark overlay and backdrop blur
+- Enhanced user experience with better navigation and university-focused content
+- Set up fallback session secret for development environment
+- Configured custom content generator as OpenAI alternative
+- Enhanced footer with University of Abuja identification
+- Updated statistics and metrics to reflect university context